NoamZeise/nze-game-sdl/README.md

 * geometry - for rectangle and vector maths

-The src directory acts as an example template of how to use the crates
+An example template of how to use the lib exists is in the example folder (todo: make it a propery example)

 ## Features